 Our concerts, normally four per season, take place in the delightful surroundings of the Royal Over-Seas League, just off St James’s Street, with its purpose-built concert room with two Steinway grand pianos, and excellent club facilities.
 For more details, please see our venue page.

-Membership of the Medical Music Society of London costs £15 per year, and is open to anyone.
-The membership year runs from 1st October to 30th September.
+Membership of the Medical Music Society of London costs £20 per year, and is open to anyone.
 Key membership benefits include:

 - reduced ticket prices for you and up to 6 guests